chromium/chromium/docs/security/faq.md

 `http://trustedsite.com@evil.example.com` will show an address of `http://evil.example.com` after the page loads.

+Note: We often receive reports calling this an "open redirect".
+However, it has nothing to do with redirection; rather the format of URLs is complex and the userinfo may be misread as a host.

 <a name="TOC-Why-does-the-Password-Manager-ignore-autocomplete-off-for-password-fields-"></a>
 ### Why does the Password Manager ignore `autocomplete='off'` for password fields?